 I read the phrases ‘World’s Smallest Big City’ or the ‘World’s Biggest Small Town’ when referring to Stockholm and it is so true, this ran through my mind often as we made our way around.
 Hard to describe, but equally, I think you’ll know what they mean so I probably don’t have to.

-While planning our long weekend in Stockholm, the weather was definitely on our mind.
+While planning our long weekend in Stockholm, the weather was definitely on our minds.
 It was just starting to turn in Scotland, the weather had dropped significantly and it was frosty so we were very excited at the prospect of snow in Stockholm.
 To us, that was the dream.
 To visit Sweden and experience the cold and the snow was very exciting to us.
 It also caused a mild panic when it came to packing as we saw expected temperatures drop to -16, but exciting nevertheless.

 I can confirm that the weather in Stockholm in February (for us at least), was freezing.
 However, unlike Scotland, there was no wind so it was a crisp and fresh cold as opposed to the typical assault we receive.

-If you do plan to visit Stockholm during the colder months then do make sure to pack your usual scarf, hat, gloves, maybe a couple thermals if you really feel the cold as I do and make sure to take a warm jacket, other than that, dress as you normally would for winter.
+If you do plan to visit Stockholm during the colder months then do make sure to pack your usual scarf, hat, gloves, maybe a couple of thermals if you really feel the cold as I do and make sure to take a warm jacket, other than that, dress as you normally would for winter.
 And as cold as the weather is outside, every shop, cafe and metro station has the heating cranked up full so once you step inside you will quickly thaw out.

-Which brings us nicely to our first and most important thing to do on a winter trip to Stockholm
+This brings us nicely to our first and most important thing to do on a winter trip to Stockholm

 Fika in Stockholm is the wonderful art of taking a time out.
-‘Fik’ is a slang word used to describe a cafe/bakery style shop and going for a fika is ultimately a coffee break.
+‘Fik’ is a slang word used to describe a cafe/bakery-style shop and going for a Fika is ultimately a coffee break.
 Something I am particularly fond of, especially in cold weather.
-Stopping off for a fika was definitely one of my highlights when visiting Stockholm and it is definitely something that is ingrained in the culture.
+Stopping off for a Fika was definitely one of my highlights when visiting Stockholm and it is definitely something that is ingrained in the culture.

-While a fika is taking the time out to have a coffee and cake/pastry, it is also taking the time to meet up with friends, recharge the batteries, de-stress, reassess, slow down and disconnect.
+While a Fika is taking the time out to have a coffee and cake/pastry, it is also taking the time to meet up with friends, recharge the batteries, de-stress, reassess, slow down and disconnect.
 It surprised me how easily we slipped into this way of thinking and obviously with the cold weather, we found ourselves doing it little and often which I believe is how it is to be done.
 There are no rules.

 We really appreciated the time we had to reconnect over the traditional Swedish pastries and couldn’t help but notice how calm the atmosphere surrounding us was.
 There was no rushing and there was a genuine air of content and happiness among the Swedes.

-One of the best stops we made for fika was in Gamla Stan at a cafe called Fabrique, which is a stone oven bakery specialising in bread.
-While searching for fika cafes we found that two other popular stops; Kaffeverket and Drop Coffee, although you will most commonly see the chains Espresso House and Waynes Coffee in Stockholm.
+One of the best stops we made for Fika was in Gamla Stan at a cafe called Fabrique, which is a stone oven bakery specialising in bread.
+While searching for Fika cafes we found that two other popular stops; Kaffeverket and Drop Coffee, although you will most commonly see the chains Espresso House and Waynes Coffee in Stockholm.

 The Stockholm Pass